LlewBach/cydymiaith/README.md

 - Create, view, edit and delete their own posts.
 - Add, view, edit and delete their own comments on posts.
 - Assign and filter posts by category or assigned group.
-- Edit and delete their own profile with confirmational flash messages.
+- Edit and delete their own profile.
 - Reset password with email confirmation.
-- A flash message will inform the user if password reset was successful.

 ##### Tutor Powers

 Include Student powers plus the following...

 - Create, view, edit and delete own Groups.
 - View a list of Users.
-Add Students from the user list to own Groups.
+Add Students from the Users list to own Groups.
 - Remove Students from own Groups.
 - Filter Posts by own Groups.
 - Filter Users by level, provider, username, email and location.